Performance of Photometric Template Fitting for Ultra-High Redshift Galaxies: Discussion

+It is also possible that templates lack other astrophysics that are significant at higher redshifts.
+For instance, active galactic nuclei (AGN) type sources might be surprisingly frequent at early times \citep{scholtz2025jadeslargepopulationobscured}, but because they were not expected to be common, they have generally not been included in high-redshift template sets.
+As such, it would be worthwhile to examine the redshift and SED fit improvement from inclusions of template spectra that include an AGN or quasar component.

 Finally, it is worth noting that because no template set is representative of the full SED for even a majority of high-redshift galaxies, there is no single optimal choice.
-Rather, the best choice depends upon the use case, survey plan, and survey depth.
+Rather, the best choice depends on the use case, survey plan, and survey depth.
 The best basis for producing photometric redshifts from lower-depth photometry is only suitable as the second step in a two-step procedure.
 Here, a prior screening of whether an object can be classified as high-redshift or not is needed.
 For multi-wavelength surveys with many bands and high depth, a different basis becomes optimal.
-And yet a different basis is best for fitting the full SED, although no basis can fit the majority of the galaxies tested.
+And yet, a different basis is best for fitting the full SED, although no basis can fit the majority of the galaxies tested.
 Thus, significant improvements in both modeling and data reduction will be needed before template fitting can produce robust results with well-constrained astrophysical properties for high-redshift sources.
-Perhaps additional observations would be beneficial to uncover the astrophysics of objects that cannot currently be fitted.
-Until then, only redshift and luminosity appear to be reliable properties (however only when specific observational criteria of depth and coverage are imposed), so that the primary result of high-redshift surveys will be luminosity functions.
-SEDs and astrophysical parameters on the other hand, require further development in the reliability of the spectral pipeline and of our understanding of high-redshift objects to achieve a complete fit of even the current sample.
-The authors would like to thank Charlie Lind-Thomsen, Gabriel Brammer, Gustav Lindstad, Harley Katz, Jack Turner, Nathan Adams, Martin Rey, Ryan Endsley and Stephen Wilkins for helpful comments, and Vadim Rusakov for code contributions.
-The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No. 140.
-C.S. was supported by research grants (VIL16599, VIL54489) from VILLUM FONDEN.
+Perhaps additional observations would be beneficial to uncover the astrophysics of objects that cannot currently be fit.
+Until then, only redshift and luminosity appear to be reliable properties (however, only when specific observational criteria of depth and coverage are imposed), so the primary result of high-redshift surveys are luminosity functions.
+The SEDs and astrophysical parameters, on the other hand, require further development in the reliability of the spectral pipeline and of our understanding of high-redshift objects to achieve a complete fit of even the current sample.

 \begin{appendix}